arommers/CPP_Modules/01/ex03/README.md

 We will also talk about `getters` and `setters` in this context to further our understanding of encapsulation in c++.

 To this end we employ two classes(HumanA and HumanB) that will engage in an old fashioned, testosterone fueled showdown.
+Each welding either a pointer or a reference to a weapon class.

 HumanA equips his weapon using a reference: